 The government is trying to change that by offering families $40 a child a month for them to attend school.
 School is held around harvesting times to assure maximum attendance.

-Other ways of earning incoming during non-harvest season are traditional handicrafts.
-After our 2-plus hour bus ride we arrived at San Lucas Toliman, one of the many small villages surrounding the Lake Atitlan, where we were greeted by a hoard on the most persistent ladies selling these goods that I have seen in a long time.
-They don’t know English except the words or phrases that will help them get a sale.
+Other ways of earning incoming during the non-harvest season are traditional handicrafts.
+After our 2-plus hour bus ride we arrived at San Lucas Toliman, one of the many small villages surrounding Lake Atitlan, where we were greeted by a hoard of the most persistent ladies selling these goods that I have seen in a long time.
+They don’t know English except for the words or phrases that will help them get a sale.

 As my husband and I navigate these ladies we walked down to the lake with our tour guide who we engaged in conversation.
 It turns out he spoke nearly fluent French.
 Fidencio has a mechanical engineering degree and spent a year in Paris working for Airbus.

 He didn’t stay because it was too cold compared to his native Guatemalan weather!
 Coming back there weren’t many jobs for mechanical engineers, but speaking fluent English (and French) he was able to get a job as a tour guide.

 We walked down to a dock where we boarded a ferry for a cruise across Lake Atitlan The lake area is surrounded by volcanoes, some active, and the sky was riddled with smoke clouds between gorgeous blue skies.

 After close to an hour the boat landed at the town of Panajachel where we were greeted by a more industrious saleswoman who followed us from the dock to the local luxury hotel where we were to enjoy a catered lunch.